cmugpi/cmugpi.github.io/topics/git/git-commands/index.md

 Once you have modified the index to your liking, you can commit the staged changes with a simple git commit (no arguments!).

-## Working on a Large Feature

-If you'd like to make a lot of commits and keep them logically separate for a while, while still sharing them with other people, you can use branches.
-This is frequently used when adding a large feature to a project: you work on the new feature in a new branch, leaving the master branch clean for others (or yourself) to make bugfixes; then, when the new feature is stable, you merge it back into the master branch.

-To create a new local branch, you can say `git checkout -b <branchname>`.
-(Yes, the naming of this command is kind of inane.
-It's equivalent to running `git branch <branchname>` to create the branch, and then `git checkout branchname` to switch to it.)

-You can see what branches exist using `git branch` with no arguments.
-The one you are currently on will have a star next to it.

-Now you can make changes and commit as usual on the new branch.
-You can switch between branches using `git checkout <branchname>`.

-To share your branch with everyone else, do `git push <branchname>`.
-You'll also want to run `git branch --set-upstream <branchname> remotes/origin/` so that when you pull, git will know how to update your new branch.

-To use a branch that someone else has added to a remote repository, do `git checkout --track -b <branchname> origin/<branchname>`.

-When you're done with the new branch and ready to combine it into your main one, switch to the master branch (using `git checkout master`) and do `git merge <branchname>`.
-This will pull in all the changes from the branch (as usual when merging, you may have to resolve conflicting changes by hand).

 ## Troubleshooting

 You can use the Git man page: `man git` to see an overview, or `git help <command>` to open the man page for each individual git command.

-[acls]: {{ "/topics/terminal-usage/environment-afs/#acls-fs" | prepend: site.baseurl }}